watson435/test/README.rst

 .. _Running server on device: #browsing-server-on-device

-Issues
+Getting Help
 ---------------
-For questions on development for the App you can post a topic here https://groups.google.com/forum/#!forum/zulip-android
+For questions on development for the Zulip Android App you can post a topic here https://groups.google.com/forum/#!forum/zulip-android

-For questions on development for the Server you can post a topic here https://groups.google.com/forum/#!forum/zulip-devel
+For questions on development for the Zulip Server you can post a topic here https://groups.google.com/forum/#!forum/zulip-devel

+Any issues or bugs should be posted in the Github Issue Tracker!

 Build instructions (Android Studio)
 -----------------------------------